 But even if you only opt for the usual check-ups and yearly vaccinations, accidents and unforeseen illness in our dogs and cats can happen.
 Pet medical bills aren’t cheap.
 Routine dental cleaning or treatment for cancer can range into the hundreds to thousands of dollars, money that most of us just don’t have on hand.
 So what can you do if you can’t afford to help your best friend when he needs it most?

 Pet insurance and financing options have heard the call of pet parents everywhere, and offer many types of health policies and payment structures to ensure that your pet gets the medical care he deserves.
 For those of you who aren’t sure what is the right option for your needs, here is a breakdown of the pros and cons of pet insurance and pet care financing in the form of credit cards to help you make a more informed decision for your dog and cats' health.

-Pet insurance comes in varying degrees of coverage that can sometimes be customized to suit your pet’s needs.
+Pet insurance comes in varying degrees of coverage that can sometimes be customized to suit your pet’s needs, at affordable costs.
 Looking at the details of a policy can help you to determine if it is the right fit for you.
 Policies are begun before any medical need occurs and are there for the what-ifs, so if you are in the vet office with a huge bill in your hand, and you didn’t already have a policy, it would be too late to be covered for those charges.

 - Most policies can pay out 70% to 90% of veterinary costs